 Considering that a data breach can happen to any company, at any time, being proactive is often the best tactic.
-If you suspect that you are a victim of a breach, here are some steps you can take to protect yourself from potential identity theft:
+If you suspect that you are a victim of a breach, here are some steps you can take to protect yourself from potential identity theft.

-1. Assume Breach
+1. Assume Your Info Part of The Breach

 You should operate under the impression that your confidential data has been compromised.